-Mr. Chairman, Senators, on National Health Care Reform as well as on other issues, I expect to work shoulder to shoulder with Dr. Sullivan and others in the Department and the Administration as well as the Congress to come up with solu-
+Mr. Chairman, Senators, on National Health Care Reform as well as on other issues, I expect to work shoulder to shoulder with Dr. Sullivan and others in the Department and the Administration as well as the Congress to come up with solutions that serve the American people.
 In searching for those solutions, I am reminded of Dr. Sullivan's advice, "do no harm" the first rule of the "Hippocratic oath."
 This is particularly relevant in the National Health Care Reform debate where we have almost 12.3 percent of the GNP

 National Health Care Reform debate where we have almost 12.3 percent of the GNP and 85 percent of American's insured, at stake.

-Someone once said, "Democracy is based on the conviction that there are extraordinary possibilities in ordinary people.
-"I can tell you that from this ordinary individual you have my complete commitment to the exceptional challenges faced by the Department, a Department that affects all citizens of the nation.

-In summary, Mr. Chairman, I believe my experience both at HHS and previously in the private sector will stand me in good stead, if, with the consent of the Senate, I am confirmed as Deputy Secretary of the Department of Health and Human Services ices.
+Someone once said, "Democracy is based on the conviction that there are extraor-dinary possibilities in ordinary people.
+"I can tell you that from this ordinary indi-vidual you have my complete commitment to the exceptional challenges faced by the Department, a Department that affects all citizens of the nation.
+In summary, Mr. Chairman, I believe my experience both at HHS and previously in the private sector will stand me in good stead, if, with the consent of the Senate, I am confirmed as Deputy Secretary of the Department of Health and Human Serv-ices ices.